prince-chrismc/conan-center-index/docs/adding_packages/how_to_add_packages.md

 <!-- toc -->
 ## Contents<!-- endToc -->

+## Styling Guidelines

+There are many conventions in ConanCenter, a few of them are outline below.
+They are always to make maintaining the large number of recipes easier for everyone.

+### Trailing white-spaces

+Avoid trailing white-space characters, if possible

+### Quotes

+If possible, try to avoid mixing single quotes (`'`) and double quotes (`"`) in python code (`conanfile.py`, `test_package/conanfile.py`).
+Consistency is preferred.

 ## Recipe files structure

 Every entry in the `recipes` folder contains all the files required by Conan to create the binaries for all the versions of one library.
 Those